Tutorial

 WordPress is the most popular CMS globally, flexible and user-friendly, with countless plugins and themes.
 A custom website is built from scratch, tailored to your business needs, giving full control over functionality and a unique design.

-You can find a comparison of both solutions, along with practical tips, in the article “WordPress or dedicated website - which one to choose?”.
+You can find a comparison of both solutions in "WordPress or Dedicated Website - Which One to Choose?".

 Choosing Technology Based on Your Business